brissboss/brissboss/README.md

 - ✉️ You can contact me at tbrissia@student.42mulhouse.fr

-- 🧰 I'm currently working on ft_transcendence, a website allowing to play Pong in multiplayer.
+- 🧰 I'm currently working on EatsLab, a website where restaurant owners can create their menu online, using a QR code

 <br/>